flodef/FiMs-Pay/README.md

 ![](./setup/4.Environment_Variables.png)

-NOTES:
+---

+> **Notes**
--   You can click `select custom branch` if you want your settings to only apply to a specific branch. `Production` is set to your master branch (the branch by defaults).
+>-   You can click `select custom branch` if you want your settings to only apply to a specific branch. `Production` is set to your master branch (the branch by defaults).
--   Once a setting is changed, you'll have to `Redeploy` your project.
+>-   Once a setting is changed, you'll have to `Redeploy` your project.

+---

 ### 5. Deploy project